carpentries-incubator/Indigenous-Data-Sovereignty/episodes/Working-Introduction.md

 ## Objectives

-- Objective 1 - Provide the foundation for further episodes discussing…
+- Objective 1 - Provide the foundation for further episodes discussing Indigenous Peoples data
 - Objective 2 - Understand that Indigenous Peoples have diverse worldviews
 - Objective 3 - Understand how data actors impact Indigenous data
 - Objective 4 - Understand the outcomes of data when applied by Indigenous communities